In Christ shall all be made alive

-This is part 10 of my Actual Good News series of articles on the topic of biblical soteriology (the study of salvation).
-Part 9 is available here: God is still on Plan A Please note that I’m including many of my scriptural references in the links (which are are the underlined words throughout the article), and they also… Continue reading The impossibility of “free will”
+This is part 10 of my Biblical Universalism series of articles on the subject of biblical soteriology (the study of salvation), along with various topics related to it.
+Part 9 is available here: God is still on Plan A Please note that I’m including many of my scriptural references in the links (which are are the underlined words… Continue reading The impossibility of “free will”

 God is still on Plan A

-This is part 9 of my Actual Good News series of articles on the topic of biblical soteriology (the study of salvation).
-Part 8 is available here: Unmerited suffering and God Please note that I’m including many of my scriptural references in the links (which are are the underlined words throughout the article), and they also link to… Continue reading God is still on Plan A
+This is part 9 of my Biblical Universalism series of articles on the subject of biblical soteriology (the study of salvation), along with various topics related to it.
+Part 8 is available here: Unmerited suffering and God Please note that I’m including many of my scriptural references in the links (which are are the underlined words throughout the… Continue reading God is still on Plan A

 Unmerited suffering and God

-This is part 8 of my Actual Good News series of articles on the topic of biblical soteriology (the study of salvation).
-Part 7 is available here: Heaven isn’t what you think it is Please note that I’m including many of my scriptural references in the links (which are are the underlined words throughout the article), and they… Continue reading Unmerited suffering and God
+This is part 8 of my Biblical Universalism series of articles on the subject of biblical soteriology (the study of salvation), along with various topics related to it.
+Part 7 is available here: Heaven isn’t what you think it is Please note that I’m including many of my scriptural references in the links (which are are the underlined… Continue reading Unmerited suffering and God

 We are all innocent